 If overactive, then you might find that it is difficult for you to “shut up”.
 And in this sense, it might be useful to learn to “put a sock in it” or at least just learn when to speak and that sometimes “silence is golden”.

 A great way to help unblock and open up this chakra may be journaling and writing your thoughts down, but also public speaking and just generally, trying to “speak your truth”.

 The Third Eye Chakra

 This chakra links up with the endocrine system by being situated in the pineal gland between the two hemispheres of the brain and close to the corpus callosum.
-Its associated colour is a darker blue and it regulates the realm of thought, intellect and mind, and, when healthy and unblocked, interacts with spheres of spiritual wisdom, when it is in service to the heart.
+It regulates the realm of thought, intellect and mind, and, when healthy and unblocked, interacts with spheres of spiritual wisdom, when it is in service to the heart.

 When under-active, you may be said to not “think things through” or not really be a bright spark when it comes to formulating new plans and ideas, and you may need to apply yourself to more study and intellectual practice to help open and unblock this chakra.